Agilulfo/notes/notes/multi_luks.md

 sudo lvcreate -l 100%FREE wvg -n root
 ```
 TODO: I was not sure if the swap could be shared safely so I've opted to inclue the swap as a logical volume

+### Perform the installation

+Now is time to perform the installation of ubuntu. chose to manually select the partitions and set accordingly the partitions to use as */boot*, *swap* and */*

 repeat the same for other partitions
 ``` bash